 Tracking DOGE Cuts in West Virginia

-Since taking office in January 2025, the Trump Administration, DOGE, and Congress have taken a “chainsaw” to government grants, programs, and services, though by many metrics, DOGE has actually increased spending and the deficit through the costs of botched firings and rehirings, lost productivity, and hundreds of billions in lost tax revenue annually due to the gutting of the Internal Revenue Service.
+Since January 2025, the Trump Administration, DOGE, and Congress have made dramatic cuts to federally funded grants, programs, and services, though by many metrics, they have actually increased spending and the deficit through the costs of botched firings and rehirings, sweeping tax cuts for the nation’s wealthiest households, and hundreds of billions of dollars in foregone tax revenue annually due to the gutting of the Internal Revenue Service.

 The WVCBP is tracking the ongoing impacts of federal funding cuts and job losses in West Virginia in real-time including terminated grants to state agencies, terminated grants to non-profit and non-governmental entities, federal offices closed through lease cancellations, federal workers fired or laid off, and federal program cuts enacted by Congress.
 Please note this resource almost certainly underestimates the impact of federal funding cuts, as things change from day to day.
 It is being updated regularly.

-This page was last updated August 7, 2025.
+This page was last updated on September 23, 2025.
 Do you know of a federal grant or job impacted by recent cuts that is not listed here?
 Have you been personally impacted by these cuts and are willing to share your story?
 Contact Kelly.

 Solar for All Funding Cancelled

-The Trump Administration is moving to cancel a program that was intended to help lower electricity bills for low-income and disadvantaged residents through development of long-lasting solar programs.
+The Trump Administration has canceled a program that was intended to help lower electricity bills for low-income and disadvantaged residents through development of long-lasting solar programs.
 The West Virginia Office of Energy received $106 million via the EPA’s Solar for All program.

 West Virginia Family Nutrition Program Eliminated